ahoereth/ddpg/slides/50_Applications.md

 ### NFSP (Neural Fictitious Self Play)

 - Applying neural networks to the concept of "Fictitious Self Play"
     - FSP = Choose the best response to the opponent's average behavior
 - Approaches Nash Equilibrium as it learns

 ## NFSP Poker: Architecture

-- Remembers state transitions and its best responses in two separate memories $M_RL$ and $M_SL$
+- Remembers state transitions and the agent's best responses in two separate memories $M_{RL}$ and $M_{SL}$
-  - State transitions used in RL; Best responses used for supervised learning
+    - State transitions used for RL; Best responses used for supervised learning
-- $M_RL$ uses an off-policy deep RL algorithm to learn the best policy from the state transitions
+- $M_{RL}$ uses an off-policy deep RL algorithm to learn the best policy from the state transitions
-- $M_SL$ uses a feedforward net to learn the average play (in order to do fictitious self play)
+- $M_{SL}$ uses a feedforward net to learn the average play (in order to do fictitious self play)
 - Target network for stability and has an explore parameter